 Another way to spot if your filter has reduced suction is to see whether it’s pumping out water.
 If it’s working as it’s supposed to, then you should clearly see water flowing from its top or its outlet pipe if you’re using a canister filter.

-Such issues are most often due to an obstruction in the impeller or a broken motor.
+Not pumping water is most often due to an obstruction in the filter’s impeller or a broken motor.

 - Measure the amounts of waste

 One of the main functions of a filter is to perform biological filtration which gets rid of any harmful toxins in the aquarium.